EZ-Maaser

 • Bottom: Displays a few of your most recent activities.

-• Tap an activity to open a context menu with three options: Edit, Duplicate and Delete.
+• Tap an activity to open a context menu with four options: Edit, Duplicate, Recur and Delete.

 Recording an Activity